ramdany7/RightClickFolderIconTools/README.md

 <br><br>

 # Features
+- Batch generate and change folder icons for each folder.
+- Batch generate and change multiple folders at once.
-- Set images as folder icons directly by right-clicking on them.
+- Set image as folder icon directly by right-clicking on them.
 - Use keywords to automatically set the matched file inside a folder as the folder icon.
 - Supports a wide range of image extensions (`*.jpg`, `*.png`, `*.ico`, `*.webp`, `*.jpeg`, `*.bmp`, `*.tiff`, `*.heic`, `*.heif`, `*.wbmp`, `*.tga`, `*.svg`).
-- Automatically edits, converts, and sets images as folder icons.
+- Automatically edit, convert, and set image as folder icon.
 - Provides several available templates to choose from, eliminating the need for manual editing.
+- Generate `*.ico` files using template with multiple icon size resources included.
+- Generate `*.png` files using template.
+- Convert and Resize images.
+- Activate or Deactivate folders icons.
+- Search for folder icon by folder name.
+- Search for poster image by folder name.
-- Achieve everything with just a few clicks, making it easy and fast.
+- Achieve everything with just a few clicks, making it fast and easy.

 <br><br>